 Example of what comes next in the I give up moment

-Suddenly you get away from reality, sitting in your car, and you think to keep going.
-If you keep going, it will go away.
+You get away from reality, sitting in your car, and you think keep going.
+Continue; it will subside.
 Nope, so at last, you wait.
 You let your head drop, sob, and pray out loud, very animated, I might add, while sitting in a parking spot.
-You have already set the car ignition, and the motor is purring because, praise God, at least, the car has not broken down with everything else, and for that, you are very grateful.
-So you wait, you have just driven yourself for the first time in weeks as your distasteful plate provided some already severe limits and boundaries, and while fussing, you were complying with those limits.
+The purring engine filled you with immense gratitude amidst the chaos.
+So you wait, you have just driven yourself for the first time in weeks as your distasteful plate provided the severe limits and boundaries, and while fussing, you were complying with those limits.

-WAIT FOR IT, WAIT FOR IT, first a smile, then a full-blown hysterical laugh with arms moving and pointing up to heaven as if to say, “alright already I hear you, GOD,” You feel a particular JOY that only God could make a moment like this happen.
-The best part about your JOY is you’re finally able to lift your head.
+WAIT FOR IT, WAIT FOR IT, first a smile, then a full-blown hysterical laugh with arms moving and pointing up to heaven saying, alright I hear you, GOD, You find JOY and only God could make a moment happen.
+The best part, your JOY, is you’re able to lift your head?

 Never Give Up - Sia